csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

-# Requirements
+# Guidelines

-Deviate from these requirements only if you have valid reasons to do so.
+Deviate from these guidelines only if you have a valid reasons to do so.

 ## General